ansht3/BASE/README.md

 - **A tool for everyone**: Whether you're a novice designer or a seasoned developer, BASE helps you build websites with minimal hassle.
 - **User-friendly experience**: BASE simplifies the process of website creation, allowing anyone to build a website with confidence.

 ## Tech Stack

 - Javascript
 - React
 - Python
-- Microsoft Azure
+- OpenAI API
-- Azure AI
+- GPT-4o-mini

 ## Features